jacoblee93/personallm/README.md

 Enter a value (e.g. `5`), and submit a request.
 Google claims that increase requests may take a few days to process, but you may receive an approval email almost immediately in practice.

 Finally, you will need to set up proper IAM permissions for your project.
 Navigate to [this page](https://console.cloud.google.com/projectselector2/iam-admin/iam) and select your project, then press `Grant Access`.
-In the resulting modal, paste the following permissions into the filter window and add them one by one to the principal:
+In the resulting modal, paste the following permissions into the filter window and add them one by one to a principal on your project:

 - `roles/artifactregistry.admin`
 - `roles/cloudbuild.builds.editor`